kylewaynebenson/very-cool-studio-2021/README.md

 Production using Codekit, and `php -S localhost:8000 kirby/router.php` in terminal.

-Deployed via deploybot, hosted on bluehost.
+Deployed via launchdeck.io, hosted on bluehost.